CRM48/uni-repository/README.md

 - This program has a much simpler purpose: to take a date input and check its validity
 - It checks the input format is valid, and then checks the date itself is a valid date
 - Finally it converts the date into a consistent format and outputs it (if valid)

+  ### Snowflake (2023)
+- The purpose of this project was to allow us to garner a basic understanding of Graphical User Interfaces (GUIs)
+- The purpose was to create a program that produces an interactive GUI that allows users to display a Koch Snowflake of a chosen order
+- A Koch snowflake starts as a triangle for order 1, adds a further triangle to each of its sides for order 2 (in the middle of each side)
+- For order 3 it adds another triangle to each side, and so on
+- Details are displayed in the Read Me file, it can be run through the FrameApp file